2 - Vectors ------------------------------------------------------------------

 4.1 R’s main Data Types

-R distinguishes between several kinds of data, such as between character strings and numbers, in a formal way, and uses several “data types” to do so.
-The behavior of R in various operations will heavily depend on the data type – for example, the below fails:
+R distinguishes different kinds of data, such as character strings and numbers, in a formal way, using several pre-defined “data types”.
+The behavior of R in various operations will depend heavily on the data type – for example, the below fails:

 "valerion" * 5